nicfel/Mascot-Tutorial/README.md

 ### Specify the MCMC chain length (MCMC)

-Here we can set the length of the MCMC chain and after how many iterations the parameter and trees a logged.
+Now switch to the "MCMC" tab.
+Here we can set the length of the MCMC chain and decide how frequently the parameter and trees are logged.
 For this dataset, 2 million iterations should be sufficient.
-In order to have enough samples but not create too large files, we can set the logEvery to 2500, so we have 801 samples overall.
-Next, we have to save the `*.xml` file under _File >> Save as_.
+In order to have enough samples but not create too large files, we can set the logEvery to 5000, so we have 401 samples overall.
+Next, we have to save the `*.xml` file using _File >> Save as_.

 <figure>
 	<a id="fig:example1"></a>